ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Framework: ExploRLLM

-Our methodology leverages the strengths of LLMs and VLMs to extract the observation space used for the RL framework, as depicted in Figure~\ref{fig1}.
-LLMs reformulate user-provided language commands into predefined templates and highlight the objects within these templates to form an interpreted command vector~$\tilde{\bm{l}}$.
-For example, it identifies the ``picked object'' in a template like ``put [picked object] on [placed object]''.
+Our method leverages the strengths of LLMs and VLMs to reduce the observation space used for the RL framework.
+First of all, the LLM reformulates user-provided language commands into predefined templates and highlights the objects within these templates to form an interpreted command vector~$\tilde{\bm{l}}_t$.
+An example is shown in Figure~\ref{fig:overview_detailed}a, where \textit{``Put the green block in the blue bowl''} is interpreted into the template \textit{``Pick the [pick\_object] and place it in the [place\_object]''}.
 It is important to note that, within a given task setting, the number and category of objects do not change.
-Utilizing VLMs as open-vocabulary object detectors, our system identifies and encloses objects relevant to the task within bounding boxes from image in raw observation space~$\bm{o}^t$, represented by their locations $\mathbf{P}_\mathrm{vlm} = \{\mathcal{P}_\mathrm{vlm_1},\mathcal{P}_\mathrm{vlm_2},... \} $.
-RGB-D visual inputs are segmented into crops based on bounding box positions, denoted as $\mathbf{I}_\mathrm{vlm} = \{\mathcal{I}_\mathrm{vlm_1}, \mathcal{I}_\mathrm{vlm_2}, ...\}$.
-This method improves the system's robustness to detection inaccuracies and varying object shapes.
-The interpreted commands~$\tilde{\bm{l}}$, the positional data~$\mathbf{P}_\mathrm{vlm}$ and the image patches~$\mathbf{I}_\mathrm{vlm}$ are then integrated into the reformulated RL observation~$\bm{s}^t$.
+Utilizing VLMs as open-vocabulary object detectors, our system identifies and encloses objects relevant to the task within bounding boxes from the image, represented by their locations $\bm{X}_t = [\bm{x}^0_t, \bm{x}^1_t,... ] $.
+RGB-D visual inputs are segmented into crops based on bounding box positions, denoted as $\bm{M}_t = [\bm{m}^0_t, \bm{m}^1_t, ...]$.
+This method improves the system's robustness to detection-inaccuracies and varying object shapes.
+The interpreted commands~$\tilde{\bm{l}}_t$, the positional data~$\bm{X}_t$ and the image patches~$\bm{M}_t$ are then integrated into the reformulated RL observation~$\bm{s}_t$ together with the robot gripper state (open/closed).
+As the VLM already extracts each object's position $\bm{x}^i_t$, the action space is converted into an object-centric residual action space (see Figure~\ref{fig:overview_detailed}b).
+The reformulated action space consists of a primitive index $k$, an object index $i$ and a residual position $\bm{x}^\mathrm{r}$, expressed as~$\tilde{\bm{a}}_t = (k_t, i_t, \bm{x}^\mathrm{r}_t)$.
+This residual position is then added to the position of the object $i$, i.e., $\bm{x}_t= \bm{x}^i_t + \bm{x}^\mathrm{r}_t$.
+This residual action allows the agent to pick or place objects at specific locations.
+This is, for example, needed when picking the letter O, and $\bm{x}^i_t$ denotes the center of the bounding box.
+In this case, the residual action $\bm{x}^\mathrm{r}_t$ is needed to prevent picking the letter O at its empty center.